ReiniervanLimpt/css-to-the-rescue-1920/README.md

 ## Which properties did i explore:

-Position:
+* Position: played around with radio buttons and their labels.
-Visibility:
+* Visibility:
-Keyframe Animations:
+* Keyframe Animations: SVG animations on morphs on shapes and outlines.
-Transition:
+* Transition:
-Morphs SVG shapes and outlines:
+* Morphs SVG shapes and outlines:
-Mix-blend-modes:
+* Mix-blend-modes: Explored the use of blend modes with SVG's
-Writing modes:
+* Writing modes:
-Filters:
+* Filters: